projectara/greybus-spec/source/hardware_model.rst

 applied to the Interface Block, and an attempt to establish a |unipro|
 link between Frame and Module has been made.

-As a consequence, it is known whether the module supports |unipro|, so UNIPRO is either UPRO_DOWN or UPRO_UP.
+As a consequence, it is known whether the Module supports |unipro|, so UNIPRO is either UPRO_DOWN or UPRO_UP.
 If UNIPRO is UPRO_UP, then the Module may signal readiness for communication via Greybus :ref:`Protocols <glossary-protocol>` by setting MAILBOX.
 Thus, MAILBOX